Sexuality is a mystery; it isn’t merely biological, for humans at least: there’s a spiritual dimension to us being male and female.

 When a man and a woman become intimate, this is much more than a physical experience; together they become a single metaphysical being: one flesh.
 (1Co 6:16) They’re joined together in an eternal mystical union that can never be broken; it’s evidently an expression of how God and His chosen are inseparably connected (1Co 6:17), not something to be taken lightly.

 God seems particularly interested in each of us respecting and fulfilling the spiritual dimension of our sexuality, remaining in monogamous, committed, heterosexual relationships.
 (Mt 19:4-5) He calls each gender to walk in a way that the other deeply desires: the husband to love and cherish his wife (Ep 5:28-29), to dwell with her according to an intimate knowledge of her frame and disposition (1Pe 3:7), to cleave to her (Ge 2:24), and to put her needs before his own.
-(Ep 5:25) He calls the wife to treat her husband with honor and deep respect (Ep 5:33), seeking to obey his every desire (except that which violates God’s Law), as if he were God himself.
+(Ep 5:25) He calls the wife to treat her husband with honor and deep respect (Ep 5:33), to be in subjection to him, seeking to obey his every desire (except that which violates God’s Law), as if he were God himself.
 (Ep 5:24) Violating marital roles is not only harmful physically and psychologically, but also spiritually.
 (1Co 6:18)

 For husbands, it’s sometimes as simple as just showing up.
 We don’t need to be perfect and flawless, to have all the answers and make everything right.
 Often, just being present and available to our wives, joining them in the journey, letting them occupy our minds and hearts as we walk through life with them … it’s what they’re looking for in us.